 This is also a suitable type of registration for medical practitioners who are undertaking training so that they can sit the Australian Medical Council (AMC) examination.

-Medical practitioners with this type of registration must comply with the Medical Board of Australia’s registration standard on limited registration for postgraduate training or supervised practice that includes:
+Medical practitioners with this type of registration must comply with the Medical Board of Australia’s registration standard on limited registration for postgraduate training or supervised practice, which includes requirements that they:

-- authorising and facilitating the provision of regular reports from their supervisors to the Board about their safety and competence to practise
+- authorise and facilitate the provision of regular reports from their supervisors to the Board about their safety and competence to practise

-- satisfactory performance in the postgraduate training or supervised practice position
+- perform satisfactorily in the postgraduate training or supervised practice position, and

-- if intending to practise medicine in Australia longer term, providing evidence to confirm satisfactory progress towards meeting the qualifications required for general registration or specialist registration
+- if intending to practise medicine in Australia longer term, provide evidence to confirm satisfactory progress towards meeting the requirements for general registration or specialist registration

-Medical practitioners with this type of registration are in one of three pathways to registration:
+Medical practitioners with this type of registration are in one of three pathways leading to general or specialist registration: